 About 90% of the population of Indonesia is Muslim, and many of KMI’s employees are followers of Islam.
 Therefore, various considerations are extended to these employees.
 The company has set aside an area on site for a mushola (prayer room).
 Female employees are allowed to wear a headscarf during working hours and, in the cafeteria, no dishes made with pork are served since dietary laws prohibit consumption of pork.

-During the holy month of Ramadan, Muslims fast between sunrise and sunset, and through this month office hours for employees in administrative and marketing divisions start 30 minutes earlier than usual.
+During the holy month of Ramadan, Muslims fast between sunrise and sunset, and through this month office hours for employees in administrative and sales and marketing divisions start 30 minutes earlier than usual.
 This change reflects the desire of many Muslims to have their evening meal with family at home during Ramadan.
-Also, after Lebaran (a celebration to mark the end of fasting), which follows Ramadan, KMI holds a halal bi halal event for Muslims.
+Also, after Lebaran (a celebration to mark the end of fasting), which follows Ramadan, KMI holds a Halal Bi Halal event for Muslims.

 But Islam is not the state religion of Indonesia.
 In fact, there are Christian and Hindu minorities, and since the constitution guarantees religious freedom, Christmas and Hindu celebrations are also observed as national holidays.
 KMI therefore extends its consideration to employees of Christian and other faiths and holds such events as Christmas celebrations.
 This demonstrates KMI efforts to accommodate the local religions, cultures, and customs of the land and execute business activities that respect human rights.